AlexTemirbulatow/DotsAndBoxes.web/README.md

 npm run serve
 ```

-Once the frontend started, it should be accessable at `http://localhost:8080`
+Once the frontend has started, it should be accessible at `http://localhost:8080`

 ## LICENSE
 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) License.
 See the [LICENSE](./LICENSE) file for more details.